 - Smaller threat of a hurricane or bad weather during the summer months when we usually take our trip

-Long story not short, we decided to go to Hawaii again over our six-year wedding anniversary in August, but we would at least try a different island, the Big Island, even though it was hard to pass up the two islands we had already visited and loved, Kauai and Maui.
+So long story not short, we decided to go to Hawaii again over our six-year wedding anniversary in August, but we would at least try a different island, the Big Island, even though it was hard to pass up the two islands we had already visited and loved, Kauai and Maui.

 The Big Island is known for having a lush/tropical side and a dry side.
 We found Airbnbs on each side of the island and decided to split our time between them.
 I’m ashamed to admit that ever after we found the cutest Airbnbs on each side — one by the ocean in Kona and one in a lush jungle in the small town of Volcano — I still kept longingly thinking of Kauai and Maui and wondered if we were making a “mistake” by choosing the Big Island.